 The OMO group is working on the meets every Thursday between 10 and 4.

 Our handspinners meet the 2nd Wednesday at UnWind and the 3rd Thursday at the Frayed Knot 5-8pm.
-They will also meet at Oatland on the 4th Tuesday1-4pm.
+They can also meet at Oatland on the 4th Tuesday1-4pm.
+Sept-May.

 SCHEDULE of MEETINGS and EVENTS